 - User retention should matter the market cap for a lost customer costs a business $243 on an average.

 A web application development company empowers clients in formulating and implementing effective strategies for businesses in acquiring as well as retaining users for their mobile or web applications.

-Category: Mobile App DevelopersCompany profile: Based in California, Clavax is a mobile application development company that has been consistent in developing feature-rich mobile applications for their clients from diverse industries.
+Category: Mobile App DevelopersCompany about: Based in California, Clavax is a mobile application development company that has been consistent in developing feature-rich mobile applications for their clients from diverse industries.
 The company ensures that their teams of mobile application developers are updated on the latest mobile technologies in the market, but are also well versed in their applicability in real-life applications.
 Furthermore, the mobile app development capability of the company extend towards optimizing web application ...